-Studies of environmental monitoring of the levels of dioxins and furans, PCBs and heavy metals in close areas to the integral valorization center of Maresme (in catalan):
+Studies of environmental monitoring of the levels of dioxins and furans, PCBs and heavy metals in areas close to the Maresme Integral Centre for Waste Recovery (in Catalan):

 Environmental monitoring studies

 THE CONSORTIUM HAS BEEN CARRYING OUT CONTINUOUS BIOLOGICAL MONITORING STUDIES SINCE 1995

 In 1995 the Maresme Consortium for Municipal Solid Waste Treatment, in conjunction with Mataró Hospital, started a pioneering study to evaluate the possible effects on the population of Mataró of the Maresme Integral Centre for Waste Recovery becoming operational.
 Given the scientific interest in the study, there was an agreement to carry out time-based monitoring of the evolution of the different public health indicators considered in the study, structured in three phases during a period of approximately two years.

 The study group is considered in all the phases to be a group which is exposed to the plant in Mataró (inhabitants who live between 500m and 1500m from the plant), a control group in Mataró (inhabitants who live between 3000m and 4000m from the plant), and a group of workers at the plant, adding at the third phase a control group of inhabitants from Arenys de Mar.